Midsummer Music at Hartwell’s Barn on the edge of Brill Common, June 2026 (photo from The Brill Society)

 Parish Council Business

-Read the draft minutes of our April meeting.
-Our next meeting will be Tuesday May 19th.
-Read the agenda for this meeting.
+Read the draft minutes of our June meeting.
+Our next meeting will be Tuesday July21st.
+The agenda will be published five days before the meeting.

 Members of the public are very welcome to attend our monthly meetings.
 Time is set aside at the start of the meeting for you to speak about items on the agenda - or any other topics of community interest.